Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups: The Power Graph and the Enhanced Power Graph of a Group

-Before heading up to prove the main theorem of the section, notice that from the power graph of $\mathbf G$ we \enquote{do not see} $\approx$-classes.
-However, we do see $\equiv$-classes, and each $\equiv$-class is a union of $\approx$-classes.
+If $x$ and $y$ are adjacent in the power graph, there is a way to determine whether $x\rightarrow y$ or $y\rightarrow x$ by observing cardinalities of $[x]_\approx$ and $[y]_\approx$ and their relation in the power graph; however, from the power graph of $\mathbf G$ we \enquote{do not see} $\approx$-classes.
+Nevertheless, we do see $\equiv$-classes, and each $\equiv$-class is a union of $\approx$-classes.
 Cameron \cite{power graph 2} noticed that in the power graph of a finite group, all $\equiv$-classes that are unions of more than one $\approx$-classes are of one specific form.
-The following lemma, which was proved in \cite{drugi samostalni}, is a generalization of that.
+The following lemma, which was proven in \cite{drugi samostalni}, is a generalization of that.